-- "Current Interest Bonds" means the Bonds of any Series, other than Capital Appreciation Bonds, which pay interest at least annually to the Owners thereof excluding the first payment of interest thereon. - "Excess Earnings Fund" means the Water Revenue Refunding Bonds Excess Earnings Fund established for a Series of Refunding Bonds pursuant to the Nineteenth Supplemental Resolution. - "Excluded Principal Payment" means each payment of principal of Bonds or Parity Obligations which Metropolitan designates (in the Supplemental Resolution or other document delivered on a date not later than the date of issuance of such Bonds or Parity Obligations) to be an Excluded Principal Payment.
-No such determination will affect the security for such Bonds or Parity Obligations or the obligation of Metropolitan to pay such payments from Net Operating Revenues or from the applicable reserve fund or account, if any. - "Expenditures" means cash disbursements of Metropolitan. - "Federal Securities" means direct obligations of, or obligations the timely payment of which are unconditionally guaranteed by, the United States of America or the Treasury Department of the United States of America or securities or receipts evidencing direct ownership interests in the foregoing obligations or specific portions (such as principal or interest) of the foregoing obligations which are held in safekeeping by a custodian on behalf of the owners of such receipts. - "Fiscal Agent" means, with respect to any Series of Bonds issued pursuant to the Nineteenth Supplemental Resolution, the Treasurer.
-With respect to any other Series of Bonds, "Fiscal Agent" means the fiscal agent appointed pursuant to the Supplemental Resolution authorizing the issuance of such Series (which may be the Treasurer or the Controller of Metropolitan). - "Fiscal Year" means the period of time beginning on July 1 of each given year and ending on June 30 of the immediately subsequent year, or such other period as Metropolitan designates as its fiscal year. - "Fixed Rate Bonds" means 2022C Bonds other than Variable Rate Bonds. - "Information Services" means, in accordance with then-current guidelines of the Securities and Exchange Commission, one or more bond redemption information services as Metropolitan may designate in a certificate of Metropolitan delivered to the Paying Agent.
-Unless hereafter otherwise designated by Metropolitan, the Information Services shall be EMMA, a facility of the Municipal Securities Rulemaking Board, at www.emma.msrb.org. - "Mandatory Sinking Account Payment" means, with respect to Bonds of any Series and maturity, the amount required by the Resolution to be deposited by the Treasurer in the Bond Service Fund for the payment of Term Bonds of such Series and maturity. - "Master Resolution" means Resolution 8329 adopted by Metropolitan on July 9, 1991, as amended and supplemented. - "Maximum Annual Debt Service" means, as of any date of calculation, the greatest amount of principal and interest becoming due and payable on all Bonds and Parity Obligations in any Fiscal Year including the Fiscal Year in which the calculation is made or any subsequent Fiscal Year, provided, however, that for the purposes of computing Maximum Annual Debt Service: - (a) Excluded Principal Payments will be excluded from such calculation and Assumed Debt Service will be included in such calculation;
+"Current Interest Bonds" means the Bonds of any Series, other than Capital Appreciation Bonds, which pay interest at least annually to the Owners thereof excluding the first payment of interest thereon.

+"Designated Investments" means, with respect to the Bonds of a Series, any investments designated as Designated Investments in the Supplemental Resolution authorizing the issuance of the Bonds of that Series.

+"Director of Finance" means the Chief Financial Officer of Metropolitan.

+"Excess Earnings Fund" means, with respect to a Series of Refunding Bonds, the Water Revenue Refunding Bonds Excess Earnings Fund established for such Series of Refunding Bonds pursuant to the Fourth Supplemental Resolution.

+"Excluded Principal Payment" means each payment of principal of Bonds or Parity Obligations which Metropolitan designates (in the Supplemental Resolution or other document delivered on a date not later than the date of issuance of such Bonds or Parity Obligations) to be an Excluded Principal Payment.
+No such determination will affect the security for such Bonds or Parity Obligations or the obligation of Metropolitan to pay such payments from Net Operating Revenues or from the applicable reserve fund or account, if any.

+"Expenditures" means cash disbursements of Metropolitan.

+"Federal Securities" means direct obligations of, or obligations the timely payment of which are unconditionally guaranteed by, the United States of America or the Treasury Department of the United States of America or securities or receipts evidencing direct ownership interests in the foregoing obligations or specific portions (such as principal or interest) of the foregoing obligations which are held in safekeeping by a custodian on behalf of the owners of such receipts.

+"Final Compounded Amount" means the Accreted Value of any Capital Appreciation Bond on its maturity date.

+"Fiscal Agent" means with respect to any Series of Bonds, the fiscal agent appointed pursuant to the Supplemental Resolution authorizing the issuance of such Series (which may be the Treasurer or the Controller).

+"Fiscal Year" means the period beginning on July 1 of each year and ending on the next succeeding June 30, or any other twelve-month period later selected by Metropolitan as the official fiscal year of Metropolitan.

+"Fourth Supplemental Resolution" means Resolution 8387 adopted by Metropolitan on January 12, 1993, and any amendments, modifications or supplements thereto.

+"General Manager" means the General Manager of Metropolitan, the President and the Chief Executive Officer of Metropolitan, or other chief officer of Metropolitan with substantially the same duties and responsibilities.

+"Initial Amount" means the principal amount of a Capital Appreciation Bond on the date of issuance and delivery to the original purchaser thereof.

+"Mandatory Sinking Account Payment" means, with respect to Bonds of any Series and maturity, the amount required by the Resolutions to be deposited by the Treasurer in the Bond Service Fund for the payment of Term Bonds of such Series and maturity.

+"Master Resolution" means Resolution 8329 adopted by Metropolitan on July 9, 1991, as amended and supplemented.

+"Maximum Annual Debt Service" means, as of any date of calculation, the greatest amount of principal and interest becoming due and payable on all Bonds and Parity Obligations in any Fiscal Year including the Fiscal Year in which the calculation is made or any subsequent Fiscal Year; provided, however, that for the purposes of computing Maximum Annual Debt Service: